Ututo

-Ututo is a Linux distribution consisting entirely of free software.
+Ututo was a Linux distribution consisting entirely of free software.
 The distribution is named for a variety of gecko found in northern Argentina.

 Ututo was the first fully free Linux-based system recognized by the GNU Project.
 The founder of the GNU Project, Richard Stallman, formerly endorsed the distribution nearly exclusively, and used it on his personal computer, before he switched to gNewSense, and later Trisquel.

 History

 Ututo was first released in 2000 by Diego Saravia in National University of Salta.
 Argentina.
 It was one of the first live CD distributions in the world and the first Linux distribution in Argentina.
 Ututo carried Simusol, a system to simulate Solar Energy projects.
 Ututo was simple to install, because it did not need any configuration.
 It automatically detected the hardware in the machine, it only asked to "move your mouse".
 At that time no other distribution worked that way.

 In 2002, Ututo-R was created, which offered the possibility of operating like a software router.
 This version was created by Marcos Zapata and used in Buenos Aires public schools.

 In 2004, the Ututo-e project was born, swiftly becoming the most important derivative of Ututo.
 This project was started by Daniel Olivera.

 In 2006, Ututo was declared "of National Interest" by the Argentine Chamber of Deputies.